-- 19 EFRAG supports the IASB's proposed foundation principle that is based on the certainty of the amount of cash exchanged per unit of equity instrument.
+- 1219 EFRAG supports the IASB's proposed foundation principle that is based on the certainty of the amount of cash exchanged per unit of equity instrument.
 The IASB's proposed foundation principle would require that the issuer knows the exact exchange or conversion ratio at the inception of the derivative ('fixed exchange ratio').
 This principle seems to stem from the current wording for the fixed-for-fixed condition in paragraph 16(b)(ii) of IAS 32 and is aligned with current practice.
-The principle can be expressed as fixed functional currency units per share or a fixed number of shares for each functional currency unit. - 20 EFRAG also welcomes the IASB clarification that the fixed-for-fixed condition is met if a derivative provides one party to the contract with a choice of settlement between two or more classes of the entity's own equity instruments and if all of the settlement alternatives result in a fixed exchange ratio as described in paragraph BC35. - As currently IAS 32 does not address a fact pattern that involves a share-for-share exchange where both legs of the exchange are a fixed number of own shares, EFRAG supports the IASB's proposal to introduce new guidance and classify as equity a contract that can be settled by exchanging a fixed number of non-derivative own equity instruments with a fixed number of another type of non-derivative own equity instruments.
+The principle can be expressed as fixed functional currency units per share or a fixed number of shares for each functional currency unit. - 4320 EFRAG also welcomes the IASB clarification that the fixed-for-fixed condition is met if a derivative provides one party to the contract with a choice of settlement between two or more classes of the entity's own equity instruments and if all of the settlement alternatives result in a fixed exchange ratio as described in paragraph BC35. - 4421 As currently IAS 32 does not address a fact pattenpattern that involves a share-for-share exchange where both legs of the exchange are a fixed number of own shares, EFRAG supports the IASB's proposal to introduce new guidance and classify as equity a contract that can be settled by exchanging a fixed number of non-derivative own equity instruments with a fixed number of another type of non-derivative own equity instruments. - 151 Finally, EFRAG-welcomes that the IASB will not reconsider the requirements that were added to IAS 32 in 2009 for 'foreign currency rights issues' and will retain the foreign currency rights issue exception, as it is considered useful.
+Such an exception would be retained even if the IASB clarifies that, for the fixed-for-fixed condition to be met, the amount of consideration to be received or paid for each of an entity's own equity instruments is expressed in units of the entity's functional currency.